SAKPaaS/raspi-costumer-scanner/README.md

 ##### Edits for Raspberry Pi

-The in-build wireless cannot be switched to monitor mode with the canonical driver.
+The in-built wireless cannot be switched to monitor mode with the canonical driver.
 But an alternative driver is [Nexmon](https://pimylifeup.com/raspberry-pi-nexmon/).

 ##### Ressources